The Top 3 Reasons You Failed The Uniform Bar Exam (UBE)

 A first-time bar course teaches a lot of law but it does not show you what to do with all that law.
 You have to decide on what to memorize and how to apply it to the questions on the bar exam.
 You do this alone — using the same skills and methods you practiced in law school.
 And thus, bar results generally mimic law school standing; you pass in GPA order at the time of graduation and a review course does not help you do any better on the bar exam than you did in law school.

 When retaking the exam, do not go it alone this time like you did the first time you took the exam.

 Students often go over their notes and become familiar with them, but fail to truly understand the rules at issue or how to apply them to fact patterns.
 This time, do not just read over your notes again without considering whether you truly understand how to apply the rules.
 The bar exam does not test law, it tests rules.
 Understanding generally what hearsay is, is not the same as knowing the exact exceptions to it.
 It is these exceptions and how to apply them to fact patterns that the bar exam is testing you on.

 The reason why you failed the bar exam is simple — you did not get enough points.
 You studied the law.
 This time, focus on how to apply that law to earn more points.
 Improve your methods and your strategy and your score will improve.

 We specialize in helping students retaking the bar exam to pass.
-We have created and teach the only bar course designed exclusively for those retaking the Uniform Bar Exam.
+We have created and teach the only bar course designed exclusively for those retaking the Uniform Bar Exam and our bar exam tutoring program is famous for helping retakers improve their scores significantly on all sections of the exam.
 To receive an entirely free, customized evaluation of your scores and suggestions on how to improve your performance, submit your previous score report(s) to us and we will personally contact you to discuss.

-Wishing you good luck on the upcoming UBE!
+Wishing you good luck on studying for the upcoming UBE!